Land Stewardship Project

 • The bill will eliminate Biden-era tax credits for solar and wind farms and other renewable infrastructure projects unless they come online before the end of 2027, a provision that will stop many projects because they often take years to get permits, raise funds, and construct.

 The Land Stewardship Project belongs to the National Sustainable Agriculture Coalition (NSAC).
-Check out NSAC’s reaction to the tax bill here.
+Check out NSAC’s analysis of the tax bill here.

 ♦ ♦ ♦